 The good news is that overwintering perennial plants in pots isn’t difficult.
 Nor is it costly or extremely time consuming.
 With that in mind, here are 3 great methods for saving your perennials in pots over winter with success!

-#1 Burying Pots In The Ground
+1. Bury Your Pots In The Ground

 One of the easiest ways of all to protect your potted perennial plants is by planting them into the earth – pots and all!
-By digging a hole into the soil and burying the pot and plant, you give them nearly all of the advantages of traditional bed planted perennials.
+By digging a hole in the soil and burying the pot and plant, you give them nearly all of the advantages of traditional bed planted perennials.

 The surrounding soil provides excellent thermal protection for the container plant’s roots.
-It allows the plant to have far less freezing and thawing events throughout winter.
+It allows the plant to have far fewer freezing and thawing events throughout winter.
 In addition, it also adds some protection for the pot too.

 To bury plants, find a semi-protected area for best results.
 Flowerbeds up against a house or a protected corner of the garden work well.
-To “plant”, simply dig a hole down into the soil so that it covers the pot to the top of it’s rim.
+To “plant”, simply dig a hole down into the soil so that it covers the pot to the top of its rim.

 There is no need to add soil amendments or compost to the hole.
 You are simply using the ground to store the plant and pot.
 This works best with all weather pots.
 Fragile pots should not be buried as they can still break from the freezing and thawing.